Storyboard

 Left — scene list

-One row per script beat, parsed from the same server-side splitter the Audio room uses:
+One row per script beat, parsed from the same script-section parser the Audio room uses:

-The footer tallies total resources, estimated duration, and save state (autosaves every ~1.5 s to browser storage — see Persistence).
+The footer tallies total resources, estimated duration, and save state — autosaves continuously as you type.

 Center — scene detail